Moving Medicine Forward, Smartly

 Leadership Team

-Mark brings over 30 years of leadership in biopharma and finance.
-He has led early-stage and global pharmaceutical companies.
-In 2017, he commercialized Endari, the first FDA-approved therapy for sickle cell disease, with Emmaus Life Sciences.
-He also has experience as a healthcare investment banker.
+Mark Diamond has over 30 years of leadership experience in biopharma and healthcare investment banking.
+He has led early-stage and global pharmaceutical companies in commercializing novel therapies including Endari, the first FDA approved therapy for the sickle cell disease indication.

-Travis L. Gering is an international corporate and securities lawyer.
-With over 30 years of experience, he has advised institutional clients globally and served as legal counsel across corporate, regulatory, and business matters.
+Travis L. Gering is an international corporate and securities lawyer with over 30 years of experience.
+Travis has advised institutional clients worldwide.
+He has served as legal counsel in respect of a broad range of corporate, regulatory and business matters.

 SICKLE CELL DISEASE SCIENTIFIC ADVISORS